gammu/gammu/docs/manual/project/install.rst

     different than source one, eg. append subdirectory build.
   * Select compiler you want to use in Build for select.

-* In list bellow, you can tweak paths to some optional libraries and project configuration.
+* In list below, you can tweak paths to some optional libraries and project configuration.
 * Then just press Configure button, which will do the hard job.
 After this, just click OK button to generate Visual Studio project.